natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 Separate the code that does Input or Output into its own modules.
 Do _not_ make an I/O call in the middle of some code that is doing a computation.

+An Input code module deals with things like reading a configuration file, reading environment variables from the operating system, loading data from a file, _et cetera_.

+An Output code module will typically handle writing to a file or database, or transferring data through a network call.

 Rules of thumb for readable code:
 1. Try to put the calls to the Input module at the beginning of the program.
 2. Try storing the input data in some kind of State module, for later use.